andretdr/financePlus/README.md

 ## View Stock Page
 - At the back end, the specific Stock Symbol data is pulled from Yahoo's free API using [yfinance](https://pypi.org/project/yfinance/) python library.
 - Holdings data (Stock bought, quantity, average cost) is pulled from MYSQL database.
+- #### Real-time stock graphs are rendered using [chart.js](https://www.chartjs.org/), for each of the 1day, 1week, 1month, 3months and 1year buttons.
 - As the app is drawing the Stock graph real-time in the view stock page, it requires alot of data from the API.
-Itg ets from the API the close data for each of 1 day, 1 week, 1 month, 3 months and 1 year.
+It gets from the API the close data for each of 1 day, 1 week, 1 month, 3 months and 1 year.
 It also get close information for every 5mins for the current day, for every hour for the pass 1 week, for every 1 day for the pass 1 month, for every 1 day for the pass 3 months, and for every 1 week for the pass 1 year.
-- This processing takes about 500-700ms, so I implement python multi-threading to bring the average time down to about 200ms.
+- This processing takes about 500-700ms, so the app uses python multi-threading to bring the average time down to about 200ms.
-- At the front-end the stock history graph is drawn real-time with js.chart using the stock data for each of the 1day, 1week, 1month, 3months and 1year buttons.
 - The app keeps the data all on the same page so the page does not need to refresh with each different graph range selected.
 - If the Symbol searched is not found, the error page is loaded, showing an error message.
 - When the market is open, at EDT 0930 to 1600 or SGT 2100 to 0400, the app refreshes every 3 secs updating the graph and the holdings data.

+## Real-Time ticker graphs

 ## Buy Sell Page
 - All forms here feature client side and server side validation.